-Forty-six years ago today on July 30, 1971 I married my husband, Wayne, the love of my life.
+Forty-seven years ago tomorrow on July 30, 1971 I married my husband, Wayne, the love of my life.
 He was a wonderful husband, and we had a good marriage.
 We raised three sons together and were able to see each of our sons marry Christian woman.
 For two of these weddings we had to travel internationally to witness the weddings.
 (God has a way of bringing surprises into our lives that we could never have envisioned.)
 Wayne and I were also able to experience together the birth of seven of our nine grandchildren.
-The last two grandchildren were born after Wayne's death, the last one in October.
+The last two grandchildren were born after Wayne's death.

 As I said before our marriage was a good marriage.
 We faced some trials, but we faced them together with the Lord's help.
 Wayne was the love of my life.
 But the last few years of Wayne's life and of our marriage were very difficult.
 As you know from my previous blog posts these years were the years of Wayne's neurological disease.
 These were difficult years, as I saw Wayne deteriorate step by step until he was completely disabled.
 They were emotionally and physically draining years, and they took all the spiritual reserves that I had.